bbeniston/php-coding/coding-guidelines.md

 The developer must ensure the following from the client in the beginning of the project:
 * The web-services URL needs to be encrypted or not (https:)
-* Hosting Details and access
+* Hosting details and access
 * Suggestions from client on the Framework to be used (If the client is technical)
 * The type of design required (Normal, Responsive, Adaptive)
 * Number of interface language to be used (By default: English only)